xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 > How can one power through the all the concepts and get Open/R running?

 The Open/R Github repo gives a nod to an emulator that might become available soon (<https://github.com/facebook/openr/blob/master/openr/docs/Emulator.md>).
-However, that doesn't prevent us from using standard techniques such as Vagrant to bring up an environment to play with.
+However, that doesn't prevent us from using standard techniques such as Vagrant to bring up an environment to play with, right away.

 ### Open/R on Linux:Vagrant